Ravishece/Phonegap--Generic-Boilerplate/README.md

 Somehow I missed this in the first release.

 **Android Extension**
 To extend the base properties of the App you need to add those properties in the AndroidManifest.xml.
 In this case, because it is Phonegap, extend the property in the header and add those extended properties in the body of the XML.
-For more details SEE: SEE: [Config File Elements](http://docs.build.phonegap.com/en_US/configuring_config_file_element.md.html#Config%20File%20Elements)
+For more details, SEE: [Config File Elements](http://docs.build.phonegap.com/en_US/configuring_config_file_element.md.html#Config%20File%20Elements)

-*Added to header*
+*Added to header of XML*
 ```
         xmlns:android   = "http://schemas.android.com/apk/res/android"
 ```